chpolyzo/Statstics/README.md

 | --------------- | -------------- |--------------- |
 |  0.7 ≤ r ≤ 1.0  |  0.3 ≤ r < 0.7 |  0.0 ≤ r < 0.3 |

+**Note**
+Although the correlation coefficient and the scatter plot provide some of the info (details about the strength and direction), often an image provides much more information.

 # Resources
 1. [Udacity Data Analyst Nanodegree](https://eu.udacity.com) .
 The most information